Corum L’Épargne: sports marketing and gamification to boost brand awareness

 A customizer to boost your marketing profile

-Corum L’Épargne is involved in sailing, with a boat racing at the Vendée Globe and the Route of Rhum.
-They decided to use this lever to raise the brand’s profile.
-Therefore, with a boat due to undergo modifications before its participation in a race, they took the opportunity to involve the audience to decorate the hull and sail.
+The company was involved in sailing, with a boat taking part in various races such as the Vendée Globe and the Route of Rhum, and decided to use this as a lever to raise its profile.
+With the boat due to undergo major modifications before its next participation in a race, CORUM L’Épargne took the opportunity to involve its audience in the project to decorate the hull and sail.

-A Customizer mechanism is ideal for inviting users to suggest ideas for decorations (with elements chosen by the brand beforehand).
-Players were able to submit proposals for the decoration of the boat.
+The Customizer mechanism was ideal for inviting users to suggest ideas for decorations (with elements chosen by the brand beforehand).
+The players were then able to submit various proposals for the artistic decoration of the boat.

-That campaign worked very well with the audience, as it allowed to take part in a project and let creativity shine through.
-Moreover, the Customizer enabled the company to achieve an excellent opt-in rate (via subscription to its newsletter) and thus raise its profile.
+The campaign worjed very well with the CORUM L’Épargne audience, as it allowed them to take an activa part in a mjor project for the brand and let their creativity shine through.
+The Customizer enabled the company to achieve an excellent opt-in rate (via subscription to its newsletter) and thus raise its profile with its target audience.

 Customizer Corum